sc0ttj/component/README.md

 The `Chart` add-on let's you draw charts & graphs to the canvas, using a chainable API similar to `d3`.

-It's only 3.5kb, minified & gzipped.
+It's only 3.6kb, minified & gzipped, .

 It supports these chart types: